Lusito/blog/packages/tsx-dom-ssg-demo/src/pages/toilet-papers/117-what-is-jsx-tsx.page.md

 ---
-tags: ["Toilet Paper", "React", "JSX/TSX", "TypeScript", "JavaScript", "Web Development"]
+tags: ["JSX/TSX", "React", "TypeScript", "JavaScript", "Web Development", "Toilet Paper"]
 title: "What Is Jsx / TSX?"
 description: >
     Anyone who has ever worked with React will know the file extension JSX (TSX for TypeScript) and the HTML-related syntax.